probmods/probmods2/chapters/14-bayesian-data-analysis.md

 # Example: Linear regression and tug of war

-One of the main virtues of Bayesian data analysis is it's ability to interface with Bayesian cognitive models in a natural way.
+One of the main virtues of Bayesian data analysis is its ability to interface with Bayesian cognitive models in a natural way.
 Bayesian cognitive models should be thought of as formalizations of hypotheses, which we then can test with an experiment.
 We can contrast our rich Bayesian cognitive models with more standard models from data science, like linear regression.

-Regression models are the workhorse of data science.
+Regression is the workhorse of data science.
-They are useful in situations when you have data and some potentially vague hypotheses about how variables relate to each other (e.g., that demographics might predict political party affiliation [in some unspecified way]).
+Regression models are useful in situations when you have (1) data and (2) some (potentially vague) hypotheses about how variables relate to each other (e.g., that demographics might predict political party affiliation [in some unspecified way]).
 In psychology and many other behavioral sciences, experiments are often constructed with discrete/categorical manipulations (e.g., measuring processing time of words vs. pseudowords).
-The question of "is A greater than B?" (is the processing time of words faster than the processing time of pseudowords?) can be answered using a regression model.
+The question "is A greater than B?" (is the processing time of words faster than the processing time of pseudowords?) can be answered using a regression model.

-To explore a Bayesian linear regression model, we will use data from the Tug of War experiment by Gerstenberg et al. (2012).
-Let's start by just taking a look at the data set, found in the `towData` variable.
+To explore a Bayesian linear regression model, we will use data from the Tug-of-War experiment by @Gerstenberg2012.
+Let's be good data scientists, and start by just taking a look at the data set, found in the `towData` variable (available in this page only).

 ~~~~
 var levels = function(a, lvl){ return _.uniq(_.pluck(a, lvl)) }